 Children love challenges, as they allow them to give their best and advance.
 Today, math competitions can often have a negative psychological impact on the children, putting them under great stress and creating a fear of failure, while parents’ and teachers’ ambitions can also be burdensome.

 A competition that encourages creativity, teamwork and logical thinking among students

 This prompted the inventors of Brainfinity to create something new – a competition in which kids learn in an interesting way and solve real-life problems.
 Such a concept renders obsolete the question children often ask when learning math: “How will this help me in life”?

 Team challenge: Tackling detective tasks in a contemporary environment

 Brainfinity is an authentic competition designed for all 5th, 6th, 7th and 8th graders from Serbia who want to try out creative logical problem solving and win valuable prizes.

 The challenge is the first competition level which takes place in March and comprises 3 tasks.
 The students can choose if they will complete the challenge from a team member’s home, the school library, a local café, etc. All they need is a computer, tablet, mobile phone or any other digital device.
 The tasks are posted on the competition website.
 The students have 2 hours to complete them and the solutions are sent to the jury.

-After the shortlist, the top five teams from each class qualify for the finals which take place in April at the Institute for Contemporary Education, Masarikova Street, Belgrade.
+After the shortlist, the top five teams from each class qualify for the finals which take place at the Institute for Contemporary Education, Masarikova Street, Belgrade.
 Here the students have two new tasks.
 The teams and the jury are in the same room and the teams receive the tasks via email.
 They have 2 hours and 30 minutes to complete them and prepare the presentation.
 The teams can choose a method for presenting the results of their research.

 Participants – elementary school students in years 5 through 8